All Episodes

 Well, I think what every woman that I interviewed from the piece, I mean, they were angry because they actually told a very different story than what was reported.

-And in the case of, for example, Carrie Pryjan, who was Miss California, they said all they needed to do, they took a certain excerpt out of her book, but if they would have gone two sentences further, she's praising Donald Trump.
+And in the case of, for example, Carrie Prejan, who was Miss California, they said all they needed to do, they took a certain excerpt out of her book, but if they would have gone two sentences further, she's praising Donald Trump.

-So it was deceptive and she was pretty angry about it, and they didn't tell the story about how Donald Trump stood up for her when so many people turned against her, and that Donald Trump offered to help her career and was helpful in her career, and the and the ex-girlfriend Brewer Lane was absolutely apoplectic about what they said because she said just the opposite.
+And they didn't tell the story about how Donald Trump stood up for her when so many people turned against her, and that Donald Trump offered to help her career and was helpful in her career.

 Yeah.

-Now I've interviewed Juanita Broderick twice.
+Now, I've interviewed Juanita Broderick twice.

-And I think the bigger and I've also examined why Hillary Clinton claims to be a champion of women's rights, takes all this money from Saudi Arabia, and they have a deplorable record as it relates to women's rights and gay and lesbian rights, and she has never criticized them that I can find, and I've searched long and hard to find criticism of Saudi Arabia from Hillary, and it seems like the champion of women's rights, you know, her silence was purchased.
+And I think the big, and I've also examined why Hillary Clinton claims to be a champion of women's rights, takes all this money from Saudi Arabia, and they have a deplorable record as it relates to women's rights and gay and lesbian rights.

-Are they trying to balance out Hillary's supposed woman problem by manufacturing or creating an equally large one for Donald Trump so that erases that uh Achilles heel for her in the general election?
+Well, it almost seems to me, who knows what the motivation is, that if reporters are trying to create a certain narrative, we know that is the case in some instances, are they trying to balance out Hillary's supposed woman problem by manufacturing or creating an equally large one for Donald Trump so that it erases that Achilles heel for her in the general election.

-Well now Donald Trump in two polls in two days is up plus five and plus three.
+Well, now Donald Trump in two polls in two days is up plus five and plus three.

 Six degrees of separation among Trump critics.

-Uh uh I rather than read it, you talk about Jorge Ramos, you talk about Prime Minister David Cameron of Great Britain.
+You talk about Prime Minister David Cameron of Great Britain.

-Jim Messina, uh who heads up the uh the priorities pack USA and and Brad Woodhouse and you know, why don't you explain some of what you've reported?
+And, you know, why don't you explain some of what you've reported?

-The whole goal of certain groups that are out there, whether they're political action committees that do opposition research and negative ads, or PR campaigns that work for special interests and surreptitiously have false social media accounts.
+The whole goal of certain groups that are out there, whether they're political action committees that do opposition research and negative ads or PR campaigns that work for special interests and surreptitiously have false social media accounts, the whole goal is to create the impression there's widespread opinion for or against something when there may not be to sway public opinion.

-And when you look at the results of the truth that's out there about feelings for Donald Trump, surely there's much opposition, but there is much support that has not been uh well represented in media accounts in in the past year, and you have to wonder why.
+And when you look at the results of the truth that's out there about feelings for Donald Trump, surely there's much opposition, but there is much support that has not been well represented in media accounts in the past year.

-So I looked at some of the connections between this seemingly diverse set of critics uh against Trump, but their common connections.
+So I looked at some of the connections between this seemingly diverse set of critics against Trump, but their common connections.

 So that's just one example.

-But also, you see the criticism from the British Prime Minister.
+But also, you see the criticism from the British prime minister.

 He called Trump stupid and wrong.

-People probably don't know that Cameron's campaign strategy advisor in the past year was Jim Messina, who heads up Hillary Clinton's largest super PAC priorities USA action.
+People probably don't know that Cameron's campaign strategy advisor in the past year was Jim Messina, who heads up Hillary Clinton's largest super PAC, Priorities USA Action.

-Uh correct the record.
+Correct the record.

 He's the spokesman for Correct the Record, which sounds like a neutral fact-checking website.

-Um Brad Woodhouse is on TV and they're issuing press releases, usually attacking Trump or even Bernie Sanders.
+Brad Woodhouse is on TV and they're issuing press releases, usually attacking Trump or even Bernie Sanders.

 Well, people don't know.